openebs/website/docs/versioned_docs/version-4.0.x/introduction-to-openebs/introduction-to-openebs.md

 ## What does OpenEBS do?

-OpenEBS manages the storage available on each of the Kubernetes nodes and uses that storage to provide [Local](#local-volumes) or [Replicated](#replicated-volumes) Persistent Volumes to Stateful workloads.
+OpenEBS manages the storage available on each of the Kubernetes nodes and uses that storage to provide [Local](#local-volumes) or[Replicated](#replicated-volumes) Persistent Volumes to Stateful workloads.

 ![data-engines-comparision](../assets/data-engines-comparision.svg)